-A yakuza story.
 First prize in two contests.
-A gambler encounters his addiction's end.
+A gambler encounters his addiction's end in a deadly game.

 I was picking the horses for the next race when a heavy tap on my shoulder disturbed my concentration.
 I turned around expecting a friendly face, instead I saw my own, reflected and contorted in mirrored Ray Bans.
 They zoomed in.
 A swarthy face on a huge crew-cut head, tilted, grinned like a shark, and gave one of those offers you can’t refuse: pay off my debt, show up for the game, or feed the fish in Tokyo Bay.
 Since I was still in the process of getting the money, my choice was the one the barrel-chested goon in the Armani suit anticipated; show me to the game.

 The boss of the local yakuza, Okubo, really loved games, all kinds, and his favorite was the one he called The Wink.
 His reputation was ruthless, yet it was said he had a soft spot for people who played games well.
 Those who owed him loans had a chance to have their debts forgiven.
 All they had to do was survive The Wink.

 Okubo’s man escorted me to a sedan and opened the back door.
 I got in.
 He followed and blindfolded me as the driver pulled out into traffic.
 I stifled a groan as the speakers spit out the first words of an enka song.
 Hating enka, I attempted to block out the lovelorn lyrics with fantasies of escape.
 At last we reached our destination.
 The door opened and the blindfold was taken off.
 We were in a tiny parking lot on the ground floor of a narrow building.
 It could have been anywhere in Tokyo, but the logical place was Kabukicho, Shinjuku.